shenyulu/easyclimate/docs/source/index.rst

 .. easyclimate documentation master file, created by sphinx-quickstart on Mon Mar 20 14:33:30 2023.

 ..
-Easy climate
+Easy Climate
 .. =======================================

 .. .. image:: _static/easyclimate-logo.svg

 ..
-Easy climate is a Python library for processing spatial data (bathymetry, geophysics surveys, etc)
+Easy Climate is a Python library for processing spatial data (bathymetry, geophysics surveys, etc)
 .. and interpolating it on regular grids (i.e., gridding).

 ..
 Our core interpolation methods are inspired by machine-learning.